nzymedefense/nzyme/README.md

 * `--packet-info`, `-p`
   * Print simple packet size information for every frame that is received.

-As an example for CLI parameter usage, here is how to start nzyme in debug mode with packet information printing.
+As an example for CLI parameter usage, here is how to start nzyme in debug mode with packet information printing:

 ```
 java -jar nzyme.jar --debug --packet-info